nodeath/Snake/README.md

 # Snake
-A practice project to build snake mini game.
+A project to demo how to build snake mini game on iOS with Objective-C.